Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

 BluJeans does have its downsides though.
 It enforces only 50 member meetings for free subscribers.
 Users have also reported occasional lags during live videos.
 Its Windows variant is not fully functional on touchscreen computers too, adding more annoyance to the end-users.

 The strength of BlueJeans is its Dolby’s HD audio enhanced further by noise cancellation which is hard to find on other platforms.
 It also provides a crystal-clear picture which is key to meeting members.

 If you can remain content with a 50 members meeting, and audio/visual is your priority, BlueJeans by Verizon can be a good option for you.

-At fourth, we have listed the Webex video conferencing app.
-The company webex was acquired by Cisco Systems in 2007 and now it has a very respectable 324 million uses worldwide. the video conferencing platform offers an enterprise-level experience for free use.
+On the 4th, we listed the Webex video conferencing app.
+The company Webex was acquired by Cisco Systems in 2007 and now it has a very respectable 324 million users worldwide.
+The video conferencing platform offers an enterprise-level experience for free use.